 This course explores how teachers and leaders in schools and CoLs can use a range of information and evidence to collaboratively monitor and evaluate the impact of actions intended to improve student outcomes.
 Participants will apply their learning to the context of their own school or Community of Learning | Kāhui Ako by developing an evaluative framework that best suits their context.

-Participants should have access to a school/ CoL context that can be used as the context for completing tasks and applying the things they learn.
+Participants should have access to a school/Community of Learning context that can be used as the context for completing tasks and applying the things they learn.

 Course participants will be able to:

 - gain a deeper level of understanding of evaluative capability and the alignment of within and between schools evaluative processes that keep students at the centre